SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/join-split/row-distributor.md

   - row distributor
 ---

-Create multiple DataFrames based on provided filter conditions from an input DataFrame.
+Use the RowDistributor Gem to create multiple DataFrames based on provided filter conditions from an input DataFrame.

 This is useful for cases where rows from the input DataFrame needs to be distributed into multiple DataFrames in different ways for downstream Gems.